deeppavlov/DeepPavlov/README.md

 ## QuickStart

 There is a bunch of great pre-trained NLP models in DeepPavlov.
-Each model is determined by it's config file.
+Each model is determined by its config file.

 List of models is available on
 [the doc page](http://docs.deeppavlov.ai/en/master/features/overview.html) in